-In response to a staff survey on Technology Enhanced Learning at UCC undertaken during the summer of 2014, I launched a series of training courses for staff at UCC who wish to use technology in their teaching.
-I also hosted a Digital Day where UCC staff could find out more about the potential for the use of technology to enhance their teaching and where those already using innovative teaching methods could showcase their work.
-The keynote address at this event was delivered by Ireland’s Digital Champion, David Puttnam.
+In response to a staff survey on Technology Enhanced Learning at UCC undertaken during the summer of 2014, I launched a series of training courses for staff at UCC who wished to use technology in their teaching.
+I also hosted a series of Digital Days where UCC staff could find out more about the potential for the use of technology to enhance their teaching and where those already using innovative teaching methods could showcase their work.

 |Watch my presentation on eLearning at UCC on Digital Day here|

 |Watch Lord David Puttnam’s presentation on Enhancing Educational Resilience in a Digital Age here|

 In 2016 I led a project on ‘Transformation through Collaboration‘ for which I secured funding from the National Forum for the Enhancement of Teaching & Learning.
 This project brought together together expertise in Southern Cluster of Higher Education Institutes to build digital literacy capacity among staff and develop more effective engagement with students through online tools.
 At the core of the project was the recruitment of staff as Digital Champions in each of the participant HEIs.
 These staff became champions for the improvement of digital literacy skills within their academic discipline, their department and ultimately across the Southern Cluster.
 The project documented the journey these champions took and developed a map for others who wish to follow in their footsteps.